SteadyDancer: Harmonized and Coherent Human Image Animation with First-Frame Preservation: Experiments

-\textbf{Synergistic Pose Modulation Modules.} Achieving robust Motion-to-Image Alignment in the I2V paradigm remains a pressing issue, primarily due to inherent pose inaccuracies and spatio-temporal misalignments.
-We validated the distinct roles of all three modules in Fig.~\ref{fig:ablation_motion_alignment}.
-For spatial issues, such as pose errors (Row 1) and large structural disparities (Row 2), our SPAE and FAAU modules respectively extract multi-scale and more reference-adaptive representations.
-Meanwhile, for temporal issues, such as missing or contradictory poses (Row 3), our TMSM module models temporal features to ensure smooth and consistent guidance.
+\textbf{Synergistic Pose Modulation Modules.} Robust Motion-to-Image Alignment remains challenging in I2V due to pose inaccuracies and spatio-temporal misalignments, and Fig.~\ref{fig:ablation_motion_alignment} validates the distinct roles of our modules.
+For spatial issues, SSAE handles pose errors (Row 1) and FAAU addresses large structural disparities (Row 2) with multi-scale and reference-adaptive representations.
+For temporal issues, TMCM models missing or contradictory poses (Row 3) for smooth guidance, with VBench results in Table~\ref{tab:ablation} further confirming all three modules.